louisgv/L.U.T/README.md

 ### Descriptions ###

-* Louis' Unity Template is a heads-on implementation for what need to be where in Unity.
+* Louis' Unity Template is a hands-on implementation for what need to be where in Unity.

 ### Walkthrough ###